Feast of Fools: Origins

 The first recorded mention of the feast from the Church comes from between 1160 and 1164 in Paris and was written by John Beleth.
-He explained how sub-deacons, who it had recently been decided to be the lowest of the highest clerical orders rather than the highest of the lower clerical order, were meant to preside over the Feast of the Circumcision, but that the exact details of the feast hadn't been formalized yet.
+He explained how sub-deacons, who it had recently been decided to be the lowest of the highest clerical orders rather than the highest of the lower clerical order, were meant to preside over the Feast of the Circumcision, but that the exact details of the feast had not yet been formalized.
 It is theorized that this, in combination of the page-boy and King Herod story, is where the tradition of swapping positions within the church came from, showing how God favors the socially low.

 Context and customs

 The festival seems to have acted as a brief social revolution, in which power, dignity, and impunity was briefly granted to those in a subordinate position.
 In the views of some historians, this makes the medieval festival a successor to the Roman Kalends of January, although there is no continuity between the two celebrations.
 Lower-level clergy would also participate in the festival and hold masses on different day which would mock usually church traditions.

 On each day of festivities, the participants would elect a single one of them, often referred to as the Archbishop of Fools, and they would carry and wear the items associated with that rank, in addition to gaining the powers normally associated with that position.
 The meaning of the festival, beyond serving as a chance for joy like any other holiday, was to show that those with power and wealth would eventually fall from grace.

 Similar to modern day celebrations like Carnival and Mardi Gras, dancing in a provocative style, wearing masks, and the community being generally more allowing of obscene acts was common place.
 Additionally, Mardi Gras celebrations include serving of the King Cake or Gallette du Rois, which contains a small token.
 In earlier times, the person getting the token was crowned as king, and was expected to host the next gathering.
 Usually celebrated around Epiphany, it is considered a continuation of the ancient Roman Saturnalia where masters would host for their slaves.